dmbarbour/glas/docs/GlasDesign.md

 ## Debugging

-The transaction loop applications often define 'http' and 'rpc', and a socket is opened to handle these requests.
-But the runtime will intercept some requests, e.g. HTTP requests to `"/sys"` (by default).
-This can provide a reflective view of the runtime - logs, profiles, disassembly, and so on.
-It can provide some generic administrative tools: pause, continue, update, restart, etc..

-Both browsers and external debugger tools could attach interact with the application through this interface.
-Some applications might also support internal debuggers, which may use the same reflection interface from within the application, perhaps 'sys.refl.http'.
-Of course, reflective 'rpc' might prove more efficient.
+The runtime will be configured to listen on a TCP port for debugger interactions.
+For transaction loop applications, the same port may be shared for 'http' and 'rpc' calls.
+By convention, we might reserve `"/sys/*"` in for runtime use.
+The runtime may support limited debugging via browser in addition to web APIs.
+Access to status, recent logs, profiling information, application state, etc. can be provided through this interface.
+Administrative tools - pause, continue, update, restart, etc. - are also feasible.

 ## Performance